lablup/backend.ai-docs-webui/docs/statistics/statistics.rst

 .. image:: usage_panel.png

-More detailed statistics are shown in the admin-only hub.
+More detailed statistics are shown in the admin-only Control-Panel.